57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 }
 ```

 Anchor abstracts a lot of native boilerplate code (account checks, CPI calls, data serialization) into concise, safer macros.
 This allows developers to focus on determining and defining business logic, significantly improving productivity and readability.
+In the examples above, Anchor removes the need for manual account parsing, signer and mutability checks, explicit account creation via CPI, and byte-level (de)serialization, allowing the instruction handler to focus almost entirely on business logic.

 Of course, convenience isn't free.
 Anchor's abstraction layer, including its auto-inserted safety checks, tends to consume more Compute Units (CU) than highly optimized native code, and Anchor-generated bytecode is usually larger than equivalent native programs.
 Although Solana program accounts can be up to 10 MB in size, which appears fairly small, the complexity of the protocols and program will impact performance.
-A complex program can involve many large accounts, and those large accounts would negatively impact performance.
 To truly excel on Solana and solve complex issues or do deep optimizations, you should still understand the native APIs behind Anchor's macros and how the abstractions and underlying mechanisms work.

 For most projects, Anchor's gains in development speed and safety far outweigh its performance overhead.
 But to master Solana, you'll want deeper knowledge of its lower-level mechanisms.